Don’t mess up your dream hunt because you weren’t ready. Here’s how to prepare for an African Safari hunt.

 You should also ensure that you purchase some sort of medical evacuation insurance.
 Though this sort of insurance will not actually cover your treatment in Africa, it will pay for evacuation back to the United States.
 This is particularly important if you are very seriously injured or ill.
 Without some sort of insurance coverage, a medical evacuation can cost over $100,000.
 Many of the best hunting areas in Africa are very isolated, which means road travel to a hospital can sometimes take a day or longer.
 A good medical evacuation company will pick you up with a helicopter from your hunting camp, thus saving vital time in an emergency situation.

 There are many options for medical evacuation and many insurance companies offer some sort of policy offering evacuation coverage.
-Global Rescue is highly recommended by Safari Club International and I always purchase a temporary policy before all my trips.
-That being said, I’ve never actually had to use their services, so I cannot comment based off of any real world experience in this area.
+Global Rescue is highly recommended and I always purchase a temporary policy before all my trips.
+Fortunately, I’ve never actually had to use their evacuation services, so I don’t have any personal experience with the quality of their actual performance in the field.

 Finally, there are a few pieces of legal paperwork that you should do at home before your trip.
 First, take any firearms or other high value items (such as a camera) to your closest US Customs office and fill out a form 4457.
 This is a registration of personal effects taken abroad and will serve as proof of ownership in Africa and will greatly ease your clearance of customs upon your return to the United States.
 CBP does not keep a record of items on your 4457.